SwingCoder911/kitchen-app/README.md

 #### Libs

 Normally I like to have several different types of external functionalities: services, engine, utils, apis.
 However, I didn't have enough functionality to cover all the things I wanted.
 I also am a stickler on nameing.
-This project includes dot notation as well as camel casing.
+This project includes dot notation as well as kebab casing.
 Note: I use dot notation to separate library type from library name.
-I use camelcase for multiple words in a file.
+I use kebab for multiple words in a file.

 #### Models